pulseenergy/chef-style-guide/README.md

 - If you have two cookbooks with many dependencies that need to obtain a shared attribute, consider moving that attribute into a new lightweight cookbook or a role if it will be consistent across environments.
 This helps to avoid gigantic dependency chains that Berkshelf will struggle to resolve.
 Do not put it into an environment file if you expect it to be the same in all environments.

+- If you are publishing to Supermarket, use [Stove](https://github.com/sethvargo/stove) to automate the process.

 ## Providers

 - If you include a provider in your cookbook, the cookbook name should not include hyphens.
 The name of a provider includes the cookbook name, but provider names never use hyphens, only underscores.
 So if your cookbook is named with a hyphen, it will make it harder to search for uses of the provider in your code.